zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/megatron-ds-rebase/README.md

-# Megatron-DeepSpeed Rebase
+# Megatron-DeepSpeed Rebase with Optimizations

 We rebased and enabled DeepSpeed with the latest Megatron repo.
-This folder contains examples that demonstrate how to use the new Megatron-DeepSpeed for training GPT like models with many new features.
+This folder contains examples that demonstrate how to use the new Megatron-DeepSpeed for training GPT like models with new features.

 ## Rebasing Efforts/Achievements
 New features: